top of page

 Instructor: Aneeqa Mazhar Wattoo

-The readings used in the workshop feature a diverse selection of brilliant modern Urdu and English fiction writers ranging from Ismat Chughtai to Rachel Cusk, who have created rich characters that come into being through a lived relation with their environment.
-In these stories, both public and private spaces become complex, breathing characters in their own right.
-These readings make students think about the physical environment they inhabit permanently or liminally—country, city, homes, forms of public transport, sidewalks, cafés, parks—and explore how they feel and become a ‘self’ in those places through their writing.
+The readings used in the workshop feature a diverse selection of brilliant modern Urdu and English fiction writers, ranging from Ismat Chughtai to Rachel Cusk, who have created rich characters that come into being through a lived relation with their environment.
+In these stories, both public and private spaces become complex breathing characters in their own right.
+These readings will push students to think about the physical environment they inhabit permanently or liminally- city, country, home, public transport, sidewalks, cafés, parks- and explore how they feel in those places through their writing.
+Through creative writing done during the workshop, students will explore questions such as whether these places expand or limit expressions of freedom and creative expression.
+In this workshop, writing becomes a site of reinvention- a liberating practice that allows students to go beyond spatial constraints in their lives by creating and experimenting with writing places in new, inventive ways and carving new ways of being through creative writing.

 About Aneeqa